 CPR Instructor Classes and Courses Overview

-Individuals who want to become CPR instructors need to be knowledgeable in first aid and CPR themselves, as well as know how to use an automated external defibrillator (AED).
+Individuals who want to become CPR instructors need to be knowledgeable in first aid and CPR themselves, as well as knowing how to use an automated external defibrillator (AED).
 Courses for CPR instructors are normally standalone training courses.
 Explore some common courses in detail here.

 CPR instructor courses are available to be taken through a variety of organizations.
 Two of the most common providers of such training are the American Red Cross and the American Heart Association.
 The American Red Cross and the American Heart Association both offer blended training programs that are partially online and partially in the classroom.
 Such programs result in instructor certification and may include job shadowing.